DocRorschach/poke-four-game/README.md

 *Tristan
 *Etienne
 #Gamedescription
-A connect four game in pokemon univers
+A connect four game with pokemon univers